 Pistachios are not just the most addictive of all nuts but an excellent source of dietary fibers, healthy fats like MUFA (Monounsaturated fatty acids) and PUFA (Polyunsaturated fatty acids).
-It also contains thiamine, riboflavin, niacin, pathogenic acid, Folate, Vitamins including B6, C, D, E, K and ions like Calcium, Iron, Magnesium, manganese, potassium, and zinc.
+They also contain thiamine, riboflavin, niacin, pathogenic acid, Folate, Vitamins including B6, C, D, E, K and ions like calcium, iron, Mmagnesium, manganese, potassium, and zinc.

 The tree of this nut can live up to three generations of humans.
 It starts bearing pistachios around 7 to 10 years of growth.
 Before entering the market, pistachios go through the process of removing the hull, drying, dividing (into open and closed shells), then roasting and adding its signature flavor.